TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/rust/index.md

 [Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Rust](https://sampleprograms.io/languages/rust) was written by:

 - Noah Nichols
-- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 04 2023 17:31:25.
+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 05 2018 10:31:35.
 The solution was first committed on Oct 05 2018 09:33:10.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution